Windsor West (provincial electoral district): History

-Windsor West was a provincial electoral district that existed from 1967 to 1975.
+Windsor West as a provincial electoral district was created for the 1926 Ontario general election when the Windsor district was divided into Windsor West and Windsor East.

+It existed from 1967 to 1975.
 It was represented by Hugh Peacock and Dr. Ted Bounsall, both New Democrats.

 In 1996, Premier Mike Harris and the Progressive Conservative government introduced legislation that changed provincial riding boundaries to match federal riding boundaries.
 This created the new provincial riding of Windsor West.
 It included parts of Windsor—Sandwich and Windsor—Walkerville.

 Members of Provincial Parliament

-This riding has elected the following Member of Provincial Parliament:
+This riding has elected the following members of Provincial Parliament: